qifu1177/ApplicatonProcess.Application/README.md

 - If the object is invalid ( on post and put ) – return 400 and an information what property does not fullyfy the requirements and which requirement is not fullyfied.
 - Describe the API with swagger therefore use Swashbuckle host the swaggerUI under [localhost]/swagger.
 - Provide example data in the SwaggerUI, so when someone click on try it out there is already useful valid data in the object that can be posted.
+- For all strings, use localization and a Jsonfile as resource file.
+- To save the data use entityframework core 5.0 and entityframework in memory database.
+- Use autofac for dependency injection
 ## Frontend:
 The including Form must be an Aurelia Application which uses the API to Post Data AND Validate all the inputs with the exact same parameters as the API does.
 - use Typescript